avtarted/notes/math/BinaryIndexTreeFromFirstPrinciples.typ

 Basically, recursive nature of this arrangement.
 I'm definitely getting ahead of myself, but I can almost declare completion here itself.
 Range(X) is Log(N) because 3 cases: simplest is X = 8 so Range(8) = bucket{1-8} and done, 1 <= X < 8 case recurse the left subtree so instead of universe [1,15]
-the search is now in universe [1,7] and we have eliminated ~half the buckets so given there are N buckets total, this will be O(Log(N)) if the recursion keeps eliminating ~half the buckets.
+the search is now in universe [1,7] and we have eliminated ~half the buckets so given there are O(N) buckets total, this will be O(Log(N)) if the recursion keeps eliminating ~half the buckets.
 Which is does because the last case is is 8 < X <= 15 so universe has halved to [9, 15] (after incorporating bucket{1-8} into the sum what is left is [9,15]) and Range(X) is computed in the same manner as would Range(X-8) except there is an offset of bucket{1-8} and recurse on the right subtree rooted at the bucket {1-8}.
 So the recursion on the right subtree for Range(X) is mechanistically the same as recursion for Range(X-8) on the left subtree except I have do O(1) extra work that is adding bucket{1-8} to the answer.
 Thus Range(X) in this potential binary bucket tree approach will be O(Log(N)).
+Quick note: the crucial idea here is a symmetry where bucket {1-8} has a sibling subtree that follows the same strategy as the descendants of bucket {1-8}, meaning by symmetry, the number of buckets in the [1,7] "left universe" and the same as the number of buckets in the "right universe", so at most there are Log(N) steps given that each step halves the number of buckets that can be considered on the bucket chain that computes Range(X).

 Let me restate to explain the binary search, halving, logarithmic nature.
 Range(X) is computed by traversing a chain of buckets and while in the middle of the chain,